 TUMS – Looking at domestic tap water quality and how this shapes the friendly bacteria that inhabit the gut in early childhood.

-AERIAL– We are studying the importance of the cells lining the airways in the nose and lungs, known as the epithelial cells.
-This study will look at the epithelial cells in the nose at birth to determine any gene signature patterns which may predict the
+AERIAL– Studying the importance of the cells lining the airways in the nose and lungs, known as the epithelial cells.
+This study will look at the epithelial cells in the nose at birth to help to understand the development of early-life airway conditions.

-SYMBA– We are investigating whether taking a high fibre prebiotic supplement during pregnancy (and whilst breastfeeding) will help to reduce the risk of children developing allergic disease, like eczema.
+SYMBA– Investigating whether taking a high fibre prebiotic supplement during pregnancy (and whilst breastfeeding) will help to reduce the risk of children developing allergic disease, like eczema.
 Prebiotics improve the balance of ‘healthy bacteria’ in the gut and we know that a mother’s diet and gut health in pregnancy can have an important effect on the development of a baby’s immune system.

-TALK – We are calling on families to help us better understand how testosterone exposure in the womb may be related to brain growth before birth, and language development after birth.
+TALK – Calling on families to help us better understand how testosterone exposure in the womb may be related to brain growth before birth, and language development after birth.
 Participants receive two 3D scans during pregnancy with images provided on a USB to keep, as well as a development check of their child at 6-9mths with real-time feedback.

 Screen ORIGINS– This research will assess what influences family screen use, with a focus on mobile devices like tablets and smartphones, and measure the potential implications of screen time on a child’s health and development.